-Enrolments in the courses and programmes listed in Part 1 of the Schedule to these Regulations shall normally be limited to the numbers specified in that Schedule.
+Enrolments in the courses and programmes listed in Part 1 of the Schedule to the Regulations for Limitation of Entry shall normally be limited to the numbers specified in that Schedule.

 Note: Some courses and programmes also require special applications and/or applications by a specified date.